 Project Name Project Contact(s) Municipality and Street Address Watershed Coordinators' Engagement with Project Status West LA Veteran Community (WLAVA) City Fabrick U.S. Dept. of Veteran Affairs Located in unincorporated Los Angeles County 11301 Wilshire Boulevard, Los Angeles Convened a meeting with members of the project development team (City Fabrick, U.S. Department of Veterans Affairs, US Vets, Awen Solutions, Craddock Group, Century) and the Los Angeles County Flood Control District ('LACFCD') to discuss stormwater capture/treatment opportunities for the redevelopment plan and this project's suitability for SCWP funding.
 Shared information about the redevelopment plan with Los Angeles County Department of Public Works, LACFCD, and City of Los Angeles Bureau of Sanitation ('LASAN').
-Project developers have not made a decision on whether to pursue SCWP funding to our knowledge.
+Project developers are interested in pursuing funding but are working to understand project priorities.
 Riviera Country Club Regional EWMP Project Riviera Country Club leadershipGeosyntec Located in the City of Los Angeles 1250 Capri Drive Pacific Palisades, California 90272 Met with Riviera Country Club leadership and their consultants at Geosyntec to discuss their redevelopment plans to capture and use dry and wet weather flows for golf course irrigation.
 Project developers are not pursuing SCWP funding at this time but do hope to complete the project.
-San Vicente Streetscape Plaza City of West Hollywood Imelk Located in the City of West Hollywood North San Vicente Boulevard between Santa Monica Boulevard and Melrose Avenue Contacted the project development team to discuss the concept and its suitability for SCWP funding.
-Providing ongoing guidance and resources about how to submit an application for SCWP funding and which type of funding would best meet their needs.
-Project developers plan to submit an application for Year 5 TRP funding.
+San Vicente Streetscape Plaza City of West Hollywood!melk Located in the City of West Hollywood North San Vicente Boulevard between Santa Monica Boulevard and Melrose Avenue Project development team had applied for TRP funding, but have withdrawn the application, as the City of West Hollywood would be funding the feasibility study.
+Project developers plan to submit an application for IP funding in the future.
 Mar Vista Gardens Kounkuey Design Initiative Housing Authority of the City of Los Angeles Under jurisdiction of the City of Los Angeles 11965 Allin St Culver City, CA 90230 Contacted Kounkuey to learn about their projects and identified this project as having shared goals with SCWP.
-To our knowledge project developers are not pursuing SCWP funding at this time.
-Santa Monica Malibu Unified School District Santa Monica Malibu Unified School District Under jurisdiction of the City of Santa Monica Project site addresses unknown Watershed Coordinators were approached by the Chief Operations Officer at SMMUSD at an event in May 2022, who notified us that the School District was considering redevelopment plans for five of its campuses, including potential stormwater management features using school fields.
-Status of these projects are unclear.
-SMMUSD has not provided new information since the initial contact was made.
+Provided the development team with resources and program information.
+Project developers are interested in potentially sumbitting an application.
+Santa Monica Malibu Unified School District Santa Monica Malibu Unified School District Under jurisdiction of the City of Santa Monica Project site unknown event, who notified us that the School District was considering redevelopment plans for five Status of these projects are unclear.
+SMMUSD has not provided new information.